countable-web/open-source-corporation/engineering/JENKINS.md

   * Test that a fresh clone of your project works with `docker-compose up` and the tests pass.
   * Items in Jenkins (jobs) are named after their repository name.
 Each repo gets 2 items in jenkins.
 For a repo called <repo name>, the Jenkins items are <repo-name>-test and <repo-name>-deploy.
   * Create a new "item" and choose the option to clone an existing item called <repo name> and <repo name>-deploy.
+  * Restrict the job to run on a specific node.
   * Change the repo URL and name of the item to match your repository.
   * Edit the job's commands to run your tests properly.
   * Configure slack to [post job status to the project's channel](https://github.com/jenkinsci/slack-plugin#install-instructions-for-slack).

+## Setting up a Jenkins node

+adduser jenkins
+(enter his password)
+apt-get update
+apt-get install <java, whatever the package is called>

 ## Discussion on Usage of Jenkins